 Graduate Studies in Engineering Management

-But this is not another MBA program.
-The Lipscomb engineering management degree is different because it focuses on analytical, decision-making models within the framework of project management that prepares you to solve complex, multi-variable, technical problems encountered in today's engineering organizations.
+The master’s in engineering management is not another MBA program.
+It was specifically designed for those who have an interest in preparing themselves for management roles in a technically oriented organization and focuses on analytical decision-making models within the framework of project management to prepare you to solve complex, multi-variable, technical problems encountered in today's engineering organizations.

 Financial aid is available.